dlumian/PythonBasics/README.md

   - environment files: txt and ymls containing required details on Python version and packages
 - LICENSE: Info on using this repository
 - Markdowns
+  - [Aliases](./Markdowns/Aliases.md): Explanation and examples of how to create shell aliases to speed development
-  - [Data Descriptors](./Markdowns/DataDescriptors.md): Facotrs that define and provide insight into data quality, such as structured data, missing values, and time-series features
+  - [Data Descriptors](./Markdowns/DataDescriptors.md): Factors that define and provide insight into data quality, such as structured data, missing values, and time-series features
   - [Data Science Topics](./Markdowns/DsTopics.md): Overview of data science goals and topics providing a quick explanation of types of analyses and their importance
   - [Helpful Tools](./Markdowns/HelpfulTools.md): Tools to optimize efficiency including text editing, debugging, style guides, and more
   - [Jupyter Notebooks](./Markdowns/JupyterNotebooks.md): Describes cell types, kernels, and basic execution instructions for notebooks